Through the CT Digital Library Program

 - ProQuest eLibrary includes 2,500 full-text and multimedia sources and access to many current magazines and newspapers and their archives.
 The link above includes both the ProQuest Learning: Literature and the History Study Center and will allow you to search all three databases at once.

 - ProQuest STEM is comprised of more than 500 scholarly journals and popular science magazines.
 These publications support research and instruction in science, technology, engineering, and math.
+When the database opens click the "more access options" button to get to the username/password fields.

 - JSTOR is a growing digital library of more than 2,000 academic journals, nearly 20,000 books, and two million primary source objects.
 JSTOR is an online research and teaching platform that helps people discover, use, and build upon a wide range of content in a trusted digital archive.